 What is the difference between vinyl flooring and laminate flooring?

 Both laminate and vinyl flooring are affordable and durable and they can often look similar – but there are marked differences between the two.
 Whilst vinyl flooring is made from plastic, laminate flooring is 99% wood.
-As a general rule, laminate flooring can look more natural than vinyl, and vinyl flooring is often more resistant to moisture than laminate.
+Vinyl flooring is often more resitant to moisture than laminate.

 Why choose vinyl flooring?

-Vinyl flooring might seem like an old fashioned option, but it is still hugely popular – and for good reason.
+Vinyl flooring is a hugely popular flooring option – and for good reason.
 Vinyl flooring is durable and cost effective and a great flooring solution for families with young children where all sorts of things can end up on the floor.
 In fact, vinyl flooring has had something of a resurgence in recent years.

 Types of vinyl flooring